brink-daniel/ssms-object-explorer-menu/README.md

 We love SSMS and especially [SSMS extensions](SSMSExtensionList.md).
 They make our lives better.
 We would love to see more extensions for SSMS.
 Please fork our [code](https://github.com/brink-daniel/ssms-object-explorer-menu), create something and share it.

+### Why use the SSMS Object Explorer Menu extension when other extensions also allow users to create custom menu items?

+SSMS extensions should only do one thing and do it well.
+The problem with a lot of extensions are that they have too many features and subsequently become intrusive or slow down SSMS.
+The SSMS Object Explorer Menu extension only adds context sensitive menu items to the Object Explorer in SSMS and have no impact on SSMS application loading times or UI performance.
+The menu items allow for the substitution of tags in their configured tsql script, with context specific values such as database, table or stored procedure name.

 ## Known Issues